ComScore

 13. Once (2007)

-• Who's in it: Glen Hansard, Markéta Irglová
+• Cast: Glen Hansard, Markéta Irglová

 • Rating: R

 When a struggling musician has a chance encounter with a working mom in Dublin, they start to bond over their past experiences and fall in love.
-Directed by John Carney, the Oscar-winning musical drama boasts a charming cast, a poetic backdrop and catchy tunes, like like "Falling Slowly."
+Directed by John Carney, the Oscar-winning musical drama boasts a charming cast, a poetic backdrop and catchy tunes, like "Falling Slowly."
 (FYI, Bob Dylan loved this film so much that he invited the two leads to join him on his world tour.)

 14. The Wind That Shakes the Barley (2007)